"This site requires JavaScript to work correctly"

 Application documents

-Apply by following this link.
+You can submit your application digitally and without paper via Mobility Online.
 After registration, applicants receive an email containing a link and login details.
-The applicant then must follow the link and enter a password, before entering further details and uploading the following application documents:
+The applicant then must follow the link and enter a password, before uploading the following application documents:

 Application deadline

 The annual application deadline is 15.02. to participate in the programme either in the winter semester or the summer semester of the following academic year.
-Around mid to the end of March, all applicants receive an email in Mobility Online, notifying them of their accepted place at a partner university and also of any other information or documents required.
+Around mid to the end of March, all applicants receive an email, notifying them of their accepted place at a partner university and also of any other information or documents required.
 All further organizational matters can be viewed in Mobility Online.

 Selection criteria